tinysystems/easeIO/README.md

 <p>EaseIO consists of two main components EaseIO compiler front-end and EaseIO runtime.</p>

 ## Compiler-frontend
 EaseIO compiler-frontend is responsible for performing semantic analysis to inject appropriate code in the original file.

 ### How to run it?
-You canperform transformation using the following steps.
+You can perform transformation using the following steps and commands.
 <ol>
+  <li>Run the following command to install Clang</li>
+      > sudo apt install clang lldb lld
   <li>Use the llvm-build.sh to download and compile the llvm-9.0.1.</li>
+      > sudo llvm-build.sh
   <li>Afterwards, put the compiler frontend code in the /llvm/tools/clang/tools/easeIO folder</li>
-  <li>Add path of this subdirectory in the cmakelist file located one folder above this one i.e. /llvm/tools/clang/tools .</li>
+  <li>Add path of this subdirectory in the cmakelist file located one folder above this one i.e. /llvm/tools/clang/tools.</li>
   <li>Run make.
 For subsequent make commands, you can simply call make easeIO-c</li>
+      > cd /easeIO/llvm-9.0.1-build/build
+      > sudo make
   <li>Now run easeIO-c.sh script to run the transformation for all the codes.</li>
 </ol>